bcgov/platform-developer-docs/image-artifact-management-with-artifactory.md

 Your best source for support, configuration, and best practices is the developer community that uses Artifactory for their projects.
 Check out the [`#devops-artifactory` channel on RocketChat](https://chat.pathfinder.gov.bc.ca/channel/devops-artifactory).
 Service changes are also posted here.

-For further support, contact one of the Artifactory administrators on the [`#devops-sos` channel on RocketChat](https://chat.pathfinder.gov.bc.ca/channel/devops-sos).
+For further support in the event of an emergency/outage, contact one of the Artifactory administrators on the [`#devops-sos` channel on RocketChat](https://chat.pathfinder.gov.bc.ca/channel/devops-sos).

 For cluster-wide service notifications that could impact Artifactory, monitor the [`#devops-alerts` channel in RocketChat](https://chat.pathfinder.gov.bc.ca/channel/devops-alerts).